ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-make-a-spatial-query.js.markdown

       An auto-index will be created by the server.

     * **Spatial index query**
-       - Index your documents' spatial data in a static-index (see [indexing spatial data](../../../indexes/indexing-spatial-data)).
-       - And then make a spatial query on this index (see [query a spatial index](../../../indexes/querying/spatial)).
+      Index your documents' spatial data in a static-index (see [indexing spatial data](../../../indexes/indexing-spatial-data)) and then make a spatial query on this index (see [query a spatial index](../../../indexes/querying/spatial)).

 * To perform a spatial search,
   use the `spatial` method, which provides a wide range of spatial functionalities.